cornelius-keller/ansible-coreos-kubernetes/Readme.md

 * installs the kubectl for you in ~/bin
 * configures the ~/.kube/config file for you for cluster access
 * Sets up a ceph cluster on top of kubernetes (highly experimental) for block devices.
-* Provides a way to update the cloudconfig of your clusrter and reboot without destroying your ceph cluster.
+* Provides a way to update the cloudconfig of your clusrter and reboot wit2hout destroying your ceph cluster.
 * Coreos auto updates are applied in a way that the ceph cluster stays alive.
 * Supports multiple clusters

 ## Missing features (ToDo)
-* install a reverse proxy on dedicated nodes to get access to services inside the cluster from the outside world
 * configure centralized logging / kibana for the cluster automatically.
 For now have a look into the cluster addons folder in the kubernetes project for setting this up.
 * add support for glusterfs to have cluseterwide shared voumes
 * Add support for configuration switches, f.e with / withoud ceph support.